keithrbennett/rexe/README.md

 ### Mimicking Method Arguments

-You may want to support arguments in your Rexe commands.
+You may want to support arguments in your rexe commands.
-You could do this by piping in the arguments as Rexe's stdin.
+It's a little kludgy, but you could do this by piping in the arguments as rexe's stdin.

 One of the previous examples downloaded currency conversion rates.
 To prepare for an example of how to do this, let's find out the available currency codes: